 He called the officers stationed outside of his office and instructed them that they conduct a thorough search.
 There was no warrant or anything, but he knew not to deny the search.

-In total silence, they drove back to the Police College and back in his office he was.
+In total silence, they drove back to the Police College, and back in his office, he was.
 They started searching everywhere, keenly checking everything.
 Papers were properly read one after the other, the desk was moved.
-As the searched, he was looking at the ashes in the dust bin, the evidence they were looking for.
+As they searched, he was looking at the ashes in the dustbin, the evidence they were looking for.
 When they found nothing, they asked for a search at his house.
 Which he obliged.

 Again, they searched every and anything.
 Leaving nothing unturned.
-The once made beds were now just a mess.
+The once-made beds were now just a mess.
 Cushions were checked.
-At the end, it looked like a tornado had passed by and wrecked the whole place.
+In the end, it looked like a tornado had passed by and wrecked the whole place.
 It was at this moment that his wife and children knew that things were not alright at his work.

 When it was obvious that there was nothing in the house, they asked him to take off his uniform and dress in civilian clothing.
 He slowly made his way to his room and changed into a t-shirt and jeans.
 When he got out, one of the officers let out a laugh and funnily told him to take a jumper just in case.